Can I cut the Galvanized/Stainless Cables? Nylon Cords?

 Nylon Cords (transparent and colored) are 0.078-inches (2.0mm).
 There are single strand extruded Nylon.

 Galvanized and Stainless Steel Cables are 0.071-inches (1.8mm).
-These are very flexible and made of 7-around-7 strand woven steel.
+These are made of 7-around-7 strand woven steel for strength and flexibility.

 When do I select galvanized steel vs. stainless steel cable?

-The galvanized/stainless steel cable is a simple, robust and cost effective hanging solution.
+The galvanized steel and stainless steel cables are a simple, robust and cost effective hanging solution.
 Steel cables will support up to 45 lbs.
 Be aware, however, that hooks have separate capacities.
 Stainless steel cable is made of stainless steel and will maintain its appearance over a very long time period.
 It will not rust.
-Galvanized steel cables are made of steel, and steel can rust.
+Galvanized steel cables are made of carbon steel and can rust.
 For this purpose we have our cable plated with a galvanized (zinc) process.
-This finish greatly slows oxidation but over time the cable will take on a dull grey appearance and this can transfer to hands and clothing when adjusting the system.
+This finish greatly slows oxidation but over time the cable will take on a dull grey appearance and this can transfer to hands and clothing or wall when adjusting the system.
+That is the only difference between the two.

 When or why should I use 2 cables/rods over a single cable/rod?

 There are several decision points for when you might add a second cable/rod.
 First, our general rule is that when a frame is 24 inches wide you might consider it.
 This will make balancing the object much easier.
 Second, is strength.
-If you find yourself bumping up against the weight capacity of a single cable or rod (or, for that matter the capacity of the respective hooks) you can fabricate additional capacity with a second cable/rod.
-Third, you will find two cables present items much better, or are almost needed, when using cables in a tensioned manner.
-That is where the cables are held in tension between an upper and lower point.
+If you find yourself bumping up against the weight capacity of a single cable or rod, or hook, you can fabricate additional capacity with a second cable/rod.
+Third, you will find two cables present items more professionally.
+Lastly, there are situations where a second cable/rod or are almost needed; that is when using cables/rods in a tensioned manner (when they are held in tension between an upper and lower point).

-For a more in depth discussion on the topic please read the following blog.
+For a more in depth discussion on the topic please read this blog story.

 Where should the hang wire/eye hook be placed on the back of my artwork?

-We recommend that the point of attachment, on the rear side of the object, be as high as possible – within 1 – 2 inches from the top.
-It should be just low enough from the top to hide our hook behind the object.
+We recommend that the point of attachment, on the rear side of the object, be as high as possible, without the hook showing behind the top edge.

 Which, if any, picture hooks are adjustable up and down the cables/cords/rods while a painting is attached?